 Select your vessel

-- A charcuterie tray, platter, and board are all basically the same thing, using different serving vessels.
+- A charcuterie tray, platter, or board basically serve the same purpose.
 Stuck at what to use?
-You can always use a fun cutting board or a regular ole dinner plate (or even numerous differently sized and shaped plates all in a family together).
+You can always use a fun cutting board or a regular ol’ dinner plate (even numerous differently sized & shaped plates in an arrangement).
 We’ve even rolled out some freezer butcher paper or wax paper on a table and just plated straight onto it!
 Don’t let the vessel hold you back from your charcuterie spread dreams.
+Embrace what you’ve got with confidence, and go with it!

-- If you have multiple different meat offerings, we prefer to keep each type in its own area.
-That way, you can clearly mark it with a label if you want.
+- If you’re serving multiple meat offerings, we prefer to keep each type in its own area.
+That way, you can clearly mark it with a label if you’d like.
 Other folks prefer to mix and match and put different meats together and all around the board.
-This has a pretty, photogenic quality if you want.
+This has a pretty, photogenic quality, if that’s the primary goal.

-- Some meats (rillettes, mousse, pate) come in a mason jar or other glass container.
+- Some meats (rillettes, mousse, pate) come in a mason jar type glass container.
 You can put the whole jar on the board and surround it with goodies.
 Make sure to put a serving knife, spreader, or spoon with it.

-- For thinly sliced whole-muscle meats like bresaola and prosciutto (or coppa and lomo), you can fan them out flat or loosely clump them.
+- For thinly sliced whole-muscle meats like bresaola, prosciutto, coppa & lomo), you can fan them out flat or delicately drape them.
 Avoid overworking or overhandling these.
 They will start to go more limp and oily the more you touch them.

 - For those small and large format salami, don’t cut them all the same way.
-We’re used to seeing small discs (think pepperoni).
-Slice a different one on the bias or angled.
-Slice another in thin matchsticks.
-Cube another.
-Providing different cuts not only provides (photogenic) texture to the plate and your palate, but it allows you to enjoy them in new ways.
-(And we know it’s weird, but we swear it tastes different depending on how it's cut - just like soup tastes different when you drink it versus using a spoon… or is that just us?!).
+We’re used to seeing small discs (think pepperoni), so try varying your slicing style by cutting on the bias (or at an angle).
+Try slicing another in thin matchsticks; and cube another.
+Providing different cuts not only provides a photogenic texture to the plate and your palate, but it allows you to enjoy them in new ways.
+(And we know it’s weird, but we swear it tastes different depending on how it's cut – just like soup tastes different when you drink it versus using a spoon… or is that just us?!).
 You can also play with the trend of creating “meat lace” (or as I like to say “flesh flowers” - sorry vegetarians!).
 While you can simply, loosely fold and plate them as individual portions, there are lots of instructional videos online on making a full flower.
-(Fold a piece over the lid of a cup and keep repeating all the way around.
+(Try: Fold a piece over the lid of a cup and keep repeating all the way around.
 Then turn over.)
 Just keep in mind how folks can eat it.
-Some things are too pretty to eat and/or mess up.
+Some things are too pretty to eat and/or mess up!
 Plus, when someone pulls one piece off, the whole thing can fall apart.
 While aesthetics are important, functionality is key.

 Pick Fun Pairings

 - Other fun pairing ideas?
 Fresh and dried fruit, preserves, and honeys don’t just belong on a cheese board.
-And nuts!
-Don’t forget crunchy, roasted, salted bites of goodness.
+Don’t forget the crunchy, roasted goodness that are salted nuts!
 Lastly, include a savory preserve or jam, like Apple Onion Jam, Bacon Jam, or White Sultana Tomato Chutney.

 - For picture perfect platings, select pairings based on color.
-Stick to a color theme board (like greens and purples, for example) or go for the rainbow.
-If you take the rainbow approach, you can color block (ie like colors with like) or go for the Jackson Pollock meets Rainbow Brite approach of color bombing the platter.
+Stick to a color-themed board (like greens and purples, for example), or go for the rainbow.
+If you take the rainbow approach, you can color block (like colors with like) or go for the Jackson Pollock-meets-Rainbow Brite approach: color bomb the whole platter!
 All three are fun!

 Step 4: Eat & Enjoy

 Make sure to serve your charcuterie plate at room temperature.
 Each meat will be more aromatic and tasty.
 So keep it refrigerated until about 30 minutes to an hour before enjoying.
 And…. voila!
-Time to enjoy!#cheeseboard #cheesetray #grazingtable #charcuterieboard #charcuterietray #cheese #charcuterie #specialtycheese #artisanalcheese #gouda #brie #cheeseparty #diycheesetray #salami #prosciutto #cheeseandwine #cheesepairing
+Time to enjoy!